 Hiking Pant Fit

 Finding the right fit in hiking pants can be a tough task, particularly in the past when the options were more limited.
-At that time, we found that the Rab brand was one of the few offering a more agreeable cut that didn’t feel excessively baggy.
+At that time, we found that Rab was one of the few brands offering a more agreeable cut that didn’t feel excessively baggy—as is the case with Rab's Incline pant.
 Nowadays, there are a number of pants that hit that sweet spot for us, with an athletic fit that isn’t overly tight.
 Outdoor Research, Prana, and Arc'teryx all have this concept down quite well, and REI and Columbia have recently changed the fit of a number of their pants to bring them in line with the competition.
 For a more relaxed fit, the Kuhl Renegade strikes us as a good balance of a bit of extra space without swishing around like a pair of old windbreakers.

 Hiking pants (hiking in the Prana Stretch Zion and Outdoor Research Ferrosi)